danielaparker/JsonCons.Net/src/JsonCons.JsonPath/README.md

 with an implementation of [Stefan Goessner's JsonPath](https://goessner.net/articles/JsonPath/).
 This implementation has the following features:

-- It is based on a hand-constructed recursive-descent parser that follows a formal grammar described in an [ABNF grammar](https://danielaparker.github.io/JsonCons.Net/articles/JsonPath/Specification.html) with specification.
+- It is based on a hand-constructed finite state machine that follows a formal grammar described in an [ABNF grammar](https://danielaparker.github.io/JsonCons.Net/articles/JsonPath/Specification.html) with specification.